 Organize your Wordpress theme's functions.php by using namespaces and classes

-, it is safe to say that it is very easy to bloat this file with hundreds of lines of code.
+As you can extend your Wordpress theme by adding actions to the theme’s functions.php, it is safe to say that it is very easy to bloat this file with hundreds of lines of code.

 The nasty thing is that the usual advice is to write a function and then add that function as an action by passing the function’s name as a string.
 That would look something like this: